My Marconi III Experience

 First of all, I liked the new format.
 The qualifying of all cars took very little time.
 The driver would do a couple of laps until he felt comfortable with the car, then he announced to be ready and would do 2 timed laps.
 I haven't raced the cars because I had cars in every category.
 But I practiced with almost all of them.
 The Concours was also simple and fast.
 Took less than 1 hour.

-Then to Class B (formula cars).
 That was a blast.
 The only modern car on the field, the Brabham, qualified on top, but kept losing its wheels.
 The six-wheeler Indy car was nearly impossible to drive.
 After me and Paul Sterrett sanded the tires between heats, it became a little better.
 But what a beauty!
 In the end the little F1 Cooper won the race, closely followed by the Bugatti.
-Results are not out yet, but I think the bad news is that Jim Cunningham's Cooper will lose the class win with its handicap points.
-Bad for Jim.
-The good news is that Jim Cunningham's Bugatti will win the class with its handicap points.
-Good for Jim.
-Needless to say, Jim was on a class of his own on this class.
+Jim Cunningham's Cooper actually lost the class win due to handicap points, but his Bugatti won the class instead.
+Jim was truly in a class of his own.
 Congratulations Jim!

 Can't wait for next year.